 - Firstly, you will get sucked into the weeds which will keep you from seeing the big picture.

 - Secondly, you don’t have the time right now for a detailed review.
-Staying at a high level stops you trying to rush something that needs a lot of time.
+Staying at a high level stops you from trying to rush something that needs a lot of time.

 So avoid the details for a moment and stick to a high-level review.
 To help with this, I put together the ‘3x3x3’ approach which is a great way of keeping your review focussed.